google/koladata/docs/api_reference.md

     not yet supported for the result, since that would mean that the result is/has a stream, and this method needs to return multiple values at different times instead of one value at the end.</code></pre>

+### `kd.parallel.transform(fn, *, allow_runtime_transforms=False)` {#kd.parallel.transform}

+<pre class="no-copy"><code class="lang-text no-auto-prettify">Transforms a functor to run in parallel.

+  The resulting functor will take and return parallel versions of the arguments and return values of `fn`.
+Currently there is no public API to create a parallel version (DataSlice -&gt; future[DataSlice]), this is work in progress.

+  Args:
+    fn: The functor to transform.
+    allow_runtime_transforms: Whether to allow sub-functors to be not literals, but computed expressions, which will therefore have to be transformed at runtime.
+This can be slow.

+  Returns:
+    The transformed functor.</code></pre>

 ### `kd.parallel.yield_multithreaded(fn, /, *args, value_type_as=<class 'koladata.types.data_slice.DataSlice'>, max_threads=None, timeout=None, **kwargs)` {#kd.parallel.yield_multithreaded}